 Stage 3 – Hebden Bridge to Ickornshaw

-Stride out of Hebden Bridge and follow the path up onto Heptonstall Moor, past Slack (and Slack Bottom).
+Stride out of Hebden Bridge and follow the path up onto Heptonstall Moor, past Slack (and Slack Bottom *more sniggers*).
 Over the fields to the East look out for Hardcastle Crags.
-It may be worth (if you wish) taking a slight detour off the Pennine Way to see this feature close up.
+It may be worth taking a slight detour off the Pennine Way to see this feature close up.

 The path takes you adjacent to yet another reservoir, this time a large one which has to be split into three, called Walshaw Dean Upper, Middle and Lower.

 Staying on the official route, the path leads to a local beauty spot named “Hebble Hole” next to a stream.
 Following the path further brings you to Top Withens Farmhouse.
 This abandoned building, which nowadays has no roof does have major significance in Yorkshire Literature.

 Although it has not been occupied since 1926, it was the ficticious residency of the Earnshaw family in Emily Bronte’s “Wuthering Heights.”
 Although it bears no resemblance to the building described in the book, it is thought that the farm’s location was used as a description.
 The farmhouse is visited by Bronte’ fans every year.
 You have now officially entered Bronte’ country.
 Proper Yorkshire.